10 Days |

 Considered among the oldest of religions, Buddhism thrived to India in the 3rd century BC.
 Thousands of Buddhist pilgrims come to India to search for utter serenity and to treat their eyes with Buddhist destinations and to get enlightened thereafter.
 These tourist spots are famous for different stages of Buddha's life - from birth to sermons to death.

-The 9-days Buddhist Pilgrimage tour of India begins with Delhi and covers places of Buddhist interests like Sravasti, Lumbini, Kushinagar, Patna, Rajgir, Bodhgaya and Varanasi.
+The 10-days Buddhist Pilgrimage tour of India begins with Delhi and covers places of Buddhist interest like Sravasti, Lumbini, Kushinagar, Patna, Rajgir, Bodhgaya and Varanasi.
 The trip covers all the imperative Buddhist destinations which are linked to the life and enlightenment of Buddha's life.

-The ancient Sravasti holds remains of Angulimala'sstupa, Anathapindika'sstupa, and an old Jain temple.
+Breakfast at Hotel.
+Check out and proceed to visit the ancient Sravasti which holds the remains of Angulimala Stupa, Anathapindika Stupa, and an old Jain temple.
 Take a visit to the Jetavana Monastery where meditation and chanting is done at Buddha's hut (where he apparently lived for those 25 years) and the Anandabodhi tree.

 Lumbini proudly showcases a number of ruins of ancient monasteries, a sacred Bodhi tree, an ancient bathing pond, an Ashoka pillar and the Mayadevi temple at the place where Buddha was born.
 Mayadevi, as Rupa Devi (the mother of Lord Buddha) is worshipped here by several Hindus who consider Buddha as Lord Vishnu.